RajatSaxena9052/ES6/ES6.md

 In the year 1996, a standards organization called **ECMA** *( European Computer Manufacturers Association )* **International** carved out standard specification called **ECMAScript (ES)**.

 ECMAScript provides the rules, details, and guidelines that a scripting language must observe to be considered ECMAScript compliant.
-ECMAScript was created to standardize JavaScript, and was mean't to ensure the interoperability of web pages written using Javascript across different web browsers.
+ECMAScript was created to standardize JavaScript, to ensure the interoperability of web pages written using Javascript across different web browsers.

 The most well-known implementations of ECMAScript is Javascript.
 Moreover ActionScript (from Macromedia/Adobe Systems) and JScript (from Microsoft) are other implementations as well.